Automattic/vip-wpcom-mu-plugins/README.md

 ## Usage

 Install this directory to `wp-content/mu-plugins` in your local development environment.
+Full setup instructions can be [found here](http://wp.me/p9nvA-75T).

+## Differences

+This repo will help bridge the gap between WordPress.com VIP and your local development environment but will not provide a 1:1 setup.
+Some known missing pieces include:

+* Protected Embeds
+* ...

 ## Concatention